taikedz/certmaker/README.md

 ###    Target host

-If you simply want to create a CSR for your machine, to send to a remote CA for signing:
+If you simply want to create a CSR for your web host, to send to a remote CA for signing:

-Create a configuration for the CSR, and edit it

-    certmaker template host myhost.cnf
-    nano myhost.cnf

-If you don't already have a key, create one form the config

-    certmaker renew key myhost.cnf

-Finally, create the CSR

-    certmaker renew csr key-file.key myhost.cnf
+	certmaker csr mysite mysite.company.net

-This will create a CSR file `myhost.csr` to send to the CA
+This will create an OpenSSL config (annotated) and key, along with the corresponding CSR file `myhost.csr` to send to the CA

 ###    Certificate Authority